bcaligari/derpm/README.md

 # derpm

-A collection of tools to help with:
+A collection of tools to help with some of the frustration trying to find where an RPM came from or working through lists of RPMs.
+Mostly relevant for the SLES world for versions 12+.

 * `sccpsync` - Caching the SCC packages API to a local sqlite3.
 * `sccpq` - Querying the SCC package API via the local sqlite3 cached copy.